sudham/PeerAssessment/README.md

 ##Data Preparation
 1. Check if required package reshape2 is installed and loaded
-2. Create results folder to save resulting data sets as .csv files
+2. Create results folder to save resulting data sets as .txt files
 3. Read the test and training data - X_train X_test, Y_train and Y_test, Subjects_train, Subjects_test from respective directories and merge to get XData, YData and Subjects
 4. Read the features and activities data
 5. Create filter for extracting std and mean values from XData and name the columns accordingly.
 6. Replace activity index with activity in YData.
 Add descriptive colnames for combined YData as Activity and subjects as Subjects
-7. Create tidy data set by cbind Subjects, YData and XData and save as TidyMergedData.csv
+7. Create tidy data set by cbind Subjects, YData and XData and save as TidyMergedData.txt
-8. Create a second, independent tidy data set with the mean of each variable for each activity and each subject and save as DatasetwithMeans.csv
+8. Create a second, independent tidy data set with the mean of each variable for each activity and each subject and save as DatasetwithMeans.txt